 This approach to classifying coherence highlights two implications for the structure of citizens' preferences.
-First, if a voter has coherent preferences at a point in time, it enables them to engage in meaningful voting in those policy domains.
-Specifically, if they can order choices in a sensible ideological way, then they can choose a policy they prefer given a choice in that dimension-i.e., they can engage in spatial voting (Jessee, 2009).
-Second, coherence over time confirms that these coherent preferences are indeed deeply held and meaningful rather than an artifact of survey design or luck.
+First, if a voter has coherent preferences at a point in time, it enables them to engage in meaningful spatial voting in those policy domains (Jessee, 2009).
+Additionally, if much of the electorate has coherent preferences, it allows elites to propose a policy in a single domain that is a Condorcet winner, as is the case in all seven domains we study.
+Second, coherence over time confirms that these coherent preferences are indeed deeply held and meaningful, rather than an artifact of survey design or luck.
+We argue that our classification of within-domain coherence is evidence of the "contextual grasp of politics" with which "new political events have more meaning, retention of political information from the past is far more adequate, and political behavior increasingly approximates that of